submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 subctl export service --namespace default nginx
 ```

-**NOTE**: The `ServiceExport` resource must be created in the same namespace as the Service you're trying to export.
-In the example above, `nginx` is created in `default` so we create the `ServiceExport` resource in `default` as well.

 ```bash
 export KUBECONFIG=cluster-a/auth/kubeconfig
 kubectl -n default  run --generator=run-pod/v1 tmp-shell --rm -i --tty --image quay.io/submariner/nettest -- /bin/bash